What happens before, during and after nasal surgery

 Many patients are concerned about potential complications and risks of nasal surgery.
 We have compiled a list of the questions most frequently asked by our patients and the answers.

-Will there be visible scars after the operation?
+Will there be visible scars after the surgery?

-No. The entire operation is performed through the nostrils with a special incision technique.
+No. The entire surgery is performed through the nostrils with a special incision technique.

 Directly after alar surgery on the nose, small cuts are visible.
-The stitches are removed one week after the operation.
+The stitches are removed one week after the surgery.
 After a further week, the scars will have mostly disappeared.

 Will I be in pain afterwards?

 As a rule, patients experience no pain at all after they awake from the anesthesia.
 But you may have an uncomfortable feeling of pressure and may be given an analgesic for that.

 Will I need a tamponade, and, if I do, for how long?